What is Nimesulide

 Mainly the drug should be kept at room temperature between 68ºF and 77ºF (20ºC and 25ºC).

 Before taking Nimesulide consult your Doctor.
-In case if you face any problems or get any side effects after taking Nimesulide rush immediately to your nearby hospital or consult your doctor for better treatment.
-Carry your medications always in your bag while travelling to avoid any immediate emergencies.
+In case you face any problems or get any side effects after taking Nimesulide, rush immediately to your nearby hospital or consult your doctor for better treatment.
+Carry your medications always in your bag while traveling to avoid any immediate emergencies.
 Follow your prescription and follow your Doctor advice whenever you take Nimesulide.

 Nimesulide vs Paracetamol